What's On This Page

 Blood clotting

-The high levels of antioxidant properties and anti-inflammatory compounds in black seed oil have been shown to be effective in reducing the number of blood clots.
+Black cumin oil has numerous antioxidant properties and anti-inflammatory compounds that have shown promise in reducing the formation of blood clots.

 Blood sugar levels